RiazSamir/Adversary-Simulation-Detection-Lab/README.md

 - Installed Splunk enterprise on a machine with the static IP of **192.168.1.9** on Ubuntu 24.04.2 live server (*Figure 6*).
 - Installed Splunk Add-on for Microsoft Windows
 - Configured Universal Forwarders on
-  - Active Direcotry Domain Controller
+  - Active Directory Domain Controller
   - Windows 10 Client
   - Zeek and Suricata
   - pfSense
-- Forwarders were configured to send logs to Splunk via tcp port 9997 to the Splunk Server (*Figure 7*)
+- Forwarders were configured to send logs to Splunk via tcp port 9997 to the Splunk Server (*Figure 7*).
 - Created Indexes to store Logs for:
   - Windows Security Events and Sysmon
   - pfSense